Saibot393/perceptive/README.md

 ### Compatibility:

-The module should be compatible with most game systems on Foundry v11.
+The module should be compatible with all game systems and most modules on Foundry v11.
 If you encounter any bugs please [let me know](https://github.com/Saibot393/perceptive/issues).

 ### Languages: